VickieAbdul/Employee-Attrition-Analysis-using-R/README.md

-The dataset used for this project is entirely fictional and was only used to demonstrate my budding skills in R. The dataset was downloaded from Kaggle: https://www.kaggle.com/datasets/rhuebner/human-resources-data-set where the user allowed its download and usage by all.
+Note: The dataset used for this project is entirely fictional and was only used to demonstrate my budding skills in R. The dataset was downloaded from Kaggle: https://www.kaggle.com/datasets/rhuebner/human-resources-data-set where the user allowed its download and usage by all.

 # Employee-Attrition-Analysis-using-R